 An audio tour you won’t soon forget!

-Also, you have the possibility, and we strongly recommend it, to take the free audioguide just before entering the room where the embroidery is located.
-It is even available in 16 languages with a “junior” version for the youngest in French and English!
+We also recommend that you take the free audioguide just before entering the embroidery room.
+It’s even available in 16 languages, with a “junior” version for younger visitors in French and English!

 Visitors are not allowed to photograph the original tapestry.
-Its reproduction, whatever its form, is very well regulated.
+Reproduction in any form is strictly regulated.

 DISCOVER Bayeux